Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

     admin_name='USER',
     admin_password='P@ssword123',
     type=reader,
-    COMMENT='Testing'; -- Take a note of the Account Name and the URL
+    COMMENT='Testing'; -- Take a note of the Account Name and the URL .. give it a minute before you test url

 show managed accounts;
 --take note of account_locator